tristanpadiou/Group-Project-2/README.md

   Classification reports are generated, highlighting performance metrics:
     Best performing method: Random Over Sampler with an accuracy of 81%.

 Balanced Accuracy Score: The score for the model trained with SMOTE was recorded as 0.76, indicating improved performance for the minority class.

+In the end, we used SMOTE for its ability to perform well with both white and red wine.

 ---